Department of Infrastructure, Transport, Regional Development and Communications Secretary's Scholarship

 - Be an Australian citizen with a permanent home address in Australia

-- Not be receiving another Donor Funded** Scholarship
+- Not be receiving another CQUniversity Scholarship of similar or higher value

 Applicants will be assessed on the application form and a written submission of no more than 500 words addressing the following: